hikinthru/hikinthru.github.io/_posts/2018-05-20-understanding-data-structures-in-python.md

 When I first began programming in Python I was sometimes confused by how different authors and online sources referred to the various ways of holding, manipulating and processing sets of data.
 Three terms that kept coming up were **data structures**, **containers** and **collections**, and I was not completely sure they were always referring to the same things, even in technical documents.

 I did a bit of research and finally expanded the notes on what I found to this article.
-This is a disambiguation of the three terms, I do not address the functionality of specific container types in Python here (eg., `list`, `deque`, `tuple`, etc.).
+This post is simply a disambiguation of the three terms, it does not address the functionality of specific container types in Python here (eg., `list`, `deque`, `tuple`, etc.).

 ![Image alt]({{ site.baseurl }}/assets/images/card-file.jpg)

+---

 #### Contents